glenwrhodes/crew_editor/README.md

 ![Step 5: Export YAML and Python Scripts](./screenshots/yaml.png)
 ![Step 5: Export YAML and Python Scripts](./screenshots/python.png)

-Once you have completed these steps, you will have a basic crew setup ready for further development or deployment.
+- Once you have completed these steps, you will have a basic crew setup ready for further development or deployment.
 Copy and paste the YAML into your agents.yaml and tasks.yaml files.
-Copy and paste the Python script into your crew.py file.
+- Copy and paste the Python script into your crew.py file.
+- You can save agents and tasks to the sidebar to reuse them later, by clicking the disk icon in the top right corner of each node.
+- You can save and load your graphs by clicking the save/load icon in the top right corner of the page.

 ## Development